Volunteering Across The World

 Voluntary work is about more than just showing up.
 You have to embark on each task with energy and gusto.
 If something goes wrong, you need to bring the team together to fix the problem so you can quickly continue to aid the charity.

-It’s about slapping on a happy face, going above and beyond the call of duty and willing to endure tiring tasks to help the cause as much as possible.
+It’s about slapping on a happy face, going above and beyond the call of duty, and willing to endure tiring tasks to help the cause as much as possible.

 1. Flexibility

 Volunteers must be flexible – not just with their time but with their tasks, too.
 You have to adapt to different situations quickly to resolve problems or be willing to embark on different projects to get the job done.
 For example, if you worked in a charity shop, one day you might work behind the counter, and another day you might have to go out and drum up awareness or donations.
+Some days you might go in to volunteer a few hours at an organisation, other days you might be donating your old or unwanted car at a center similar to the one described at www.cardonationcenters.org/maryland/ and other websites.
+There’s no single way that you can help out the underprivileged, which is good because you always have a way to volunteer in some way.

 1. Creativity